gitamahm/human_tissue_microbiome_atlas/README.md

 #### The human tissue microbiome atlas reveals numerous species of microbes spanning three domains of life
 <img src="https://github.com/gitamahm/human_tissue_microbiome_atlas/blob/master/TSM.png" width="100%" height="100%">

 In the accompanying manuscript, we created an atlas of the human tissue microbiome with cell type resolution, and in this repository, we provide our pipeline called SIMBA for the identification of bacteria, viruses and fungi in human cellular transcriptomes.
 We used the raw fastqs from the [Tabula Sapiens](https://github.com/czbiohub/tabula-sapiens) single-cell transcriptomic dataset.
-For details on SIMBA, please see the README file within the **`SIMBA`** directory, which will guide you on how to use it and where the various databases, snakefiles, shell scripts and other files are located.
+For details on SIMBA, please see the README file within the **`SIMBA`** directory.

 Additionally, we have included several Jupyter notebooks used for further processing SIMBA's outputs and generating figures.
 Theses notebooks include: